hollyhudson/cmdline-class/quick_guide.md

 ## Odds and Ends

+### Running Multiple Commands

+`&&` runs commands sequentially, so:

+- ``[longRunningCommand] && say "I'm done"

 Pipe `|` "pipes" the output of the first command into the second command.

-`ls | less` - is useful for directories with so many files they scroll off the screen
+`ls | less`
+	is useful for directories with so many files they scroll off the screen

-- `!!` - bang-bang, run last command
+- `!!` - bang-bang, run last command (same as up-arrow)
 - `[command] !! - run the command with the arguments of the last command
 - `file /long/path/to/file/do/not/want/to/type/again` - shows file type of `again`
 - `rm !!` - deletes the file `again` referenced in the previous command

+`sudo !!`
-- `sudo !!` - run the last command as root (this one is so useful some people alias it to "oops" or more colorful words
+	run the last command as root (this one is so useful some people alias it to "oops" or more colorful words

-- `![command]` - run the command [command] exactly as it was run the last time (for when you don't want to type all the arguments again)
+- `![string]` - run the command that is or starts with [string] exactly as it was run the last time (for when you don't want to type all the arguments again)
+- `!205` - run the command number 205 from your history

+## When Things Go Wrong

+- `ctrl-c` - /ctrl

+- `stty sane` - set the terminal configuration to something reasonable